catmaid/CATMAID/sphinx-doc/source/permissions.rst

 **************

 Users who are marked as inactive won't be able to log into CATMAID.
 Once reactivated, these user accounts are fully functional agian.
 By default, users have to be marked inactive manually.
 It is howevere also possible to automatically deactivate user accounts after a specified time.
-If `Celery and Celery Beat<celery>` are set up, a periodic task will check every night if user accounts need deactivation.
+If :doc:`Celery and Celery Beat <celery>` are set up, a periodic task will check every night if user accounts need deactivation.

 Which user accounts get deactivated is configured based on which user groups